Politicians react to Secretary Nielsen leaving Homeland Security

 "It was long past time for her to go," the 2020 contender added.

-Sen. Elizabeth Warren, D-Mass., shared similar sentiments, tweeting it was "about time" Nielsen resigned.
+Fellow White House hopeful Sen. Elizabeth Warren, D-Mass., shared similar sentiments, tweeting it was "about time" Nielsen resigned.

 "@SecNielsen’s legacy of tearing innocent families apart will follow her for the rest of her life—and she should be ashamed of the role she played," the senator said.
 "She was completely unqualified to lead @DHS—and that's why I voted against confirming her."

-"When even the most radical voices in the administration aren’t radical enough for President Trump, you know he’s completely lost touch with the American people," Sen. Chuck Schumer, D-N.Y. tweeted of Nielsen's departure.
+"When even the most radical voices in the administration aren’t radical enough for President Trump, you know he’s completely lost touch with the American people," Senate Minority Leader Chuck Schumer, D-N.Y. tweeted of Nielsen's departure.

 Sen. Mazie Hirono, D-Hawaii, tweeted that she "repeatedly called for Kirstjen Nielsen's resignation for her lies in service of @realDonaldTrump’s abhorrent immigration policies, and I welcome her decision today."